Biobix/DeepRibo/README.md

 `python DeepRibo.py train -h`

 During training, the model's weights are saved after each epoch.
 A json object is furthermore created after training containing all of the performance metrics for the training/testing data.
 These performance metrics include the loss, acceracy, Area Under the Roc Curve (AUC-ROC) and Area under the Precision-Recall Curve (PR-AUC).
 When training the model, cut-off values for both the training data and test data, based upon the minimal coverage and RPKM values of each sample, are given to filter out data with low to non-existent signal (see [Full Article](.)). two cut-off values have to be given for each dataset used for training/testing, and are required to be in the same order.
-To obtain the right values for each dataset, an R script is provided which uses the SiZer package.
+To obtain the right values for each dataset, an R script is provided.
+Make sure to install the SiZer package before use.
 The function `get_cutoff_values` is listed in `src/s_curve_cutoff_estimation.R`.
 Simply run the script with the required parameters to obtain these values after parsing the data.

 	# start R
 	R
 	# load the functions from the script
 	>source('s_curve_cutoff_estimation.R')
 	# list the dataset and the path to which the png figure is stored
-	>get_cutoff_values(path="../../data/processed/<your data>/data_list.csv", dest="figure")
+	>get_cutoff_values(path="../data/processed/<your data>/data_list.csv", dest="figure")
 	$min_RPKM
 	  ....
 	$min_coverage